Dualism: the view that there are two different types of existence: mental and physical.

 The mental is divisible.
 The mind can be divided into perception, memory, emotions and so on.
-Freud proposed the Id, Ego and Superego.
 So, the mind and body share the same property of divisibility and thus could be identical.

 Divided hemispheres.
+Discoveries in modern science can be used to push the objection further and tackle Descartes’ account of the mind as consciousness head on.
 There are phenomena which have been discovered by modern psychology which could suggest that actual divisions of the mind are possible, e.g. blindsight & separated brain hemispheres.
 The brain is split into two hemispheres which are only connected by a thin strand of neurons called the corpus collosum, which can sometimes be cut as a medical procedure to treat epilepsy.
 This has the bizarre effect of, some have argued, seeming to result in two separate ‘persons’ in the one body.
 The right hemisphere controls the left arm and the left hemisphere the right arm.
 Patients have been observed picking up some food with one arm and the other arm hitting it away.
 One case involved a patient who tried to hug his wife with one arm and push her away with the other.
-Whether this proves that consciousness has been divided is debatable but it at least casts doubt on Descartes’ notion that we have the full picture of what our mind actually is merely from how it seems to be to itself.

 The conceivability argument

-C1 – therefore the mind and body can possibly be separate, so they are not identical.
+C2.
+Therefore, the mind and body are not identical.

 Masked man fallacy.
-Arguments based on conceivability are susceptible to the masked man fallacy.
-Imagine you heard about a masked man robbing a bank.
-You can conceive that it’s not your father, but if it really was your father then it’s impossible for it to not be your father, yet that was what you conceived.
+Arguments reliant on inferring possibility from conceivability are susceptible to the masked man fallacy.
+Imagine someone heard about a masked man robbing a bank.
+They can conceive that it’s not their father, but if it really was their father then it’s impossible for it to not be their father, yet that was what they conceived.
 Therefore, we can conceive of the impossible.
 In that case, something’s being conceivable does not mean that it is possible.